Tumble Leaf

-The show was part of the first round of television pilots ordered by Amazon in 2013 for its Amazon Video service, and was officially picked up for its first 13-episode season on May 29, 2013.
-The show's first six episodes premiered exclusively on the Amazon Video service on May 23, 2014, and the remaining seven episodes of season one premiered on September 5, 2014.
-A re-dubbed German version premiered for Amazon's German Prime customers on August 20, 2014.
+The show was part of the first round of television pilots ordered by Amazon in 2013 for its Amazon Video service, and was officially picked up for its first 13-episode season in May.
+The show's first six episodes premiered exclusively on the Amazon Video service on May 23, 2014, and the remaining seven episodes of season one premiered on September 5.
+A re-dubbed German version premiered for Amazon's German Prime customers on August 20 of the same year.

-On February 23, 2015 it was renewed for a second season, which became available on December 10, 2015.
+The second season premiered on December 10, 2015.

-On December 21, 2015 it was renewed for a third season.
-It premiered on April 4, 2017 with an Easter special.
-The remainder of season three premiered on August 14, 2017.
+The third season premiered on April 4, 2017 with an Easter special.
+The remainder of season three premiered on August 14.

 Season 4 premiered on July 23, 2018.
-A Halloween special was released on October 19, 2018.
+A Halloween special was released on October 19.
 The remainder of season four premiered on February 25, 2019.
 The show was nominated for a Peabody Award.

 The series ended after the fourth season.